wuangnguyen/Q.FilterBuilder/src/DynamicWhere.Core/README.md

 - Supports collection and single value conversions

 ## Key Features
-1. Flexible query building with support for nested groups and rules
+1. Flexible query building with support for nested groups and rules.
-2. Extensible operator system
+2. Extensible operator system.
-3. Type conversion and datetime parsing utilities
+3. Type conversion and datetime parsing utilities.
-4. Parameterized query generation for security
+4. Parameterized query generation for security.

 This library provides a robust framework for building dynamic WHERE clauses in SQL queries, with support for complex conditions, custom operators, and type conversions.